Columbia University - Department of Biological Sciences

 Thursdays 3pm-3:55pm, 601 Fairchild

 This course gives you a chance to hear about the latest research being conducted by scientists at Columbia University.
-Attendance at lectures is required, including the first lecture on 9/12.
+Attendance at lectures is required, including the first lecture on 9/11.
 After each lecture, you should write a summary of the talk (1/2 to 1 page single spaced, maximum) and submit on Canvas quizzes by the following Wednesday (6 days later) at 8am.
+No computers may be used in class to take notes.
 Rewrite the notes you take during class into 1-2 coherent paragraphs.

 September